-CPS Energy provides natural gas to over 331,000 residential, commercial and industrial customers in a 640-square-mile area in San Antonio, Bexar County and parts of Comal County.
+CPS Energy provides natural gas to nearly 337,000 residential, commercial and industrial customers in a 640-square-mile area in San Antonio, Bexar County and parts of Comal, Guadalupe and Medina counties.
 The system can be expanded to serve customers in other areas.
-For more information about natural gas services in San Antonio, click here.
+Gas Transmission System

 Gas Transmission System